The real secretsThomas Dixon

-Looking for answers, judging and categorizing things has helped human beings to discover amazing things.
-But, by labeling and judging everything, we could lose our ability to wonder and enjoy the simple things: good company, watching a movie, drinking hot chocolate, or just walking in the park.
+Looking for answers, judging and categorising things have helped humans discover amazing things.
+But, by labelling and judging everything, we could lose our ability to wonder and enjoy the simple things: good company, watching a movie, drinking hot chocolate, or just walking in the park.

 I’m not suggesting that we need to throw our brains down the drain!
-We need them to be what we are, but sometimes, if we let our brain rule us, we lose the ability to feel and and truly enjoy experiences.
+We need them to be what we are, but sometimes, if we let our brains rule us, we lose the ability to feel and truly enjoy experiences.

-At the end, even though my dad analyzed most of the movies, we still enjoyed a lot of incredibly stupid ones (like Underworld or Abraham Lincoln Vampire Slayer, amazingly fun to watch!), because we knew that they were just stupid movies or maybe we just enjoyed each other’s company.
+In the end, even though my dad analysed most of the movies, we still enjoyed a lot of foolish ones (like Underworld or Abraham Lincoln Vampire Slayer, which were amazingly fun to watch!) because we knew that they were just stupid movies or maybe we just enjoyed each other’s company.